caseyanderson/pythonSC3/pythonSC3.md

 #### UGens

-[This](https://doc.sccode.org/Guides/UGens-and-Synths.html) article is heavily referenced throughout.
+([this](https://doc.sccode.org/Guides/UGens-and-Synths.html) article is heavily referenced throughout)

 A `UGen`, or unit generator, is an object that processes or generates sounds.
 SuperCollider ships with an extensive collection of pre-defined `UGens` which one can explore [here](https://doc.sccode.org/Guides/Tour_of_UGens.html).